 Make the Salad

-• In a large salad bowl, combine the shredded brussels sprouts, remaining orange zest, cheese, hazelnuts, and pomegranate arils
+• In a large salad bowl, combine the shredded brussels sprouts, remaining orange zest, cheese, nuts, and pomegranate arils

 • Pour the vinaigrette over the salad, tossing to combine.